Kat is an accomplished actor, singer and dancer starring as Layla Habib in Channel Nine’s comedy series – Here Come The Habibs.

 In 2017 she was nominated for BEST NEW TALENT in the 2017 TVWeek Logie Awards, as well as the TV series being nominated for BEST NEW DRAMA.

 Here Come The Habibs on an international scale had also been nominated for BEST COMEDY in the prestigious 2017 Golden Nymph Awards and the Berlin Rose D’or Awards.

 In addition to Kat’s TV work, she has wrapped up on the Australian feature film Chasing Comets starring Isobel Lucas, Dan Ewing, Rhys Muldoon, Justin Melvey and Peter Phelps, directed by Jason Perini.
-It is now in cinemas!
+Released in August 2018 nationally via Hoyts.